- Academic Calendar Advisory

 Arts & Sciences Committees

 The Committee on Educational Policy conducts a continuing study of the undergraduate educational program, regularly reviewing the educational policies and procedures of the Faculty.
-It reviews recommendations and requests for changes in the curriculum brought before it by any member or agency of the Faculty or any officer of the College.
+It reviews recommendations and requests for changes in the curriculum brought before it by any member or agency of the Faculty or any officer of the university.
 It brings proposals involving changes in educational policy before the Faculty, together with its recommendations for action, but has authority to approve or disapprove any changes in the curriculum that do not alter existing policy.

 - 0 graduate students; 3 undergrads

-There is a standing Committee on Graduate Studies which makes recommendations to the Faculty regarding policy, and carries out established policy, with respect to admissions, curricula, degree requirements, and academic standards in programs leading to the degrees of Master of Arts, Master of Science, Doctor of Philosophy, and such other earned post-baccalaureate degrees as may fall within the jurisdiction of the Faculty; and, concurrently with other Faculties of the College, for all programs in which members of the Faculty of Arts & Sciences participate substantially.
+There is a standing Committee on Graduate Studies which makes recommendations to the Faculty regarding policy, and carries out established policy, with respect to admissions, curricula, degree requirements, and academic standards in programs leading to the degrees of Master of Arts, Master of Science, Doctor of Philosophy, and such other earned post-baccalaureate degrees as may fall within the jurisdiction of the Faculty; and, concurrently with other Faculties of the university, for all programs in which members of the Faculty of Arts & Sciences participate substantially.
 The Committee on Graduate Studies, of which the Dean of Graduate Studies and Research is chair, includes the Dean of Graduate Studies of the School of Marine Science and the chairs of departments and directors of programs of the Faculty of Arts & Sciences offering graduate work or their respective representatives, and such other members of the Faculty as the Committee on Faculty Affairs may recommend.
 This committee meets every other week throughout the academic year.

 - 1 graduate student (President of the A&S Graduate Student Association); 0 undergrads